Joint Medical Examination policy

 The TAC can pay the reasonable costs of joint medical examinations (JMEs) requested by the TAC, a client or the client's legal representative to determine impairment, initial or ongoing entitlement under the Transport Accident Act 1986 (the Act).

 This policy refers to medico-legal reports and examinations conducted by an independent examiner.
-For information about reports written by a client's treating health practitioner, including any treatment notes or medical treatment reports refer to the Treating Health Practitioner (Medical) Reports requested by the TAC Policy.
+For information about reports written by a client's treating health practitioner, including any treatment notes or medical treatment reports refer to the Clinical notes and treatment reports policy.

 A request from a solicitor for a JME will only be considered if: